djradon/public-notes/prdct.dcat-data-catalog.md

 ---
 id: pi9eqxk27aaedm6ae8tn180
-title: Dcat Data Catalog Vocabulary
+title: DCAT Data Catalog
+desc: >-
-desc: 'provides RDF classes and properties to allow datasets and data services to be described and included in a catalog'
+  provides RDF classes and properties to allow datasets and data services to be described and included in a catalog
-updated: 1728922748366
+updated: 1729274827902
 created: 1721241717863
 ---